7362 Communications Systems Technician

 - Ability to work both independently and as a team member to accomplish Department of Technology goals and objectives.

-The Department of Technology is seeking to fill five (5) Temporary Exempt - Full Time 7362 positions.
-This Temporary Exempt - Full Time (Category 18) position is excluded by the Charter from the competitive civil service examination process and shall serve at the discretion of the appointing officer.
-This position has an anticipated duration of no more than three (3) years and will not result in an eligible list or permanent civil service hiring.
+The Temporary Exempt - Full Time position is excluded by the Charter from the competitive civil service examination process and shall serve at the discretion of the appointing officer.
+The anticipated duration of this project position is thirty-six (36) months and will not result in an eligible list or permanent civil service hiring.

 Nature of Work:

-Candidate must be willing to work a 40- hour week as determined by the department.
+Candidate must be willing to work 40-hour week as determined by the department.
 Travel within San Francisco may be required.

 Possession of a Federal Communications Commission General-Class Radio-Telephone Operator's License OR an APCO Certificate of Competency (Associated Public Safety Communications Officers) OR a NABER Certificate (National Association of Business and Educational Radio)